Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 ## So what is next?

 The next task I want to work on is to get a simple Lambda function working and returning dummy data.
 Once I have this, I can build out the Lambda resource and IAM roles template file.
-Finnaly I need to make a deploy script the uses `awscli` to provision the Lambda function and it's roles.
+Finally I need to make a deploy script the uses `awscli` to provision the Lambda function and it's roles.
 Additionally all the steps listed in [Deploy](#deploy) needs to be implemented.

 ## Conclusion

-- Lambda function code is seperated by function name, deployment and infrastructure files reside in the root `lambda` directory.
+- Lambda function code is separated by function name, deployment and infrastructure files reside in the root `lambda` directory.
 - I'm considering the introduction of CI/CD tooling into the project but need to look at pros and cons of my options.
 - My next post will detail progress I've made on a dummy data Lambda function.